 We have provided below certain information about our executive officers and nominees for election as directors.

-Name Position(s) Age Year First Became a Director Leo F. Wells, III President and Director (term expiring in 2004; nominee for a term expiring in 2005) 60 1998 Douglas P. Williams Executive Vice President, Treasurer, Secretary and Director (term expiring in 2004; nominee for a term expiring in 2005) 53 2000 Randall D. Fretz Senior Vice President 51 N/A Michael R. Buchanan Director (term expiring in 2004; nominee for a term expiring in 2005) 56 2002 Richard W. Carpenter Director (term expiring in 2004; nominee for a term expiring in 2005) 67 1998 Bud Carter Director (term expiring in 2004; nominee for a term expiring in 2005) 65 1998 William H. Keogler, Jr. Director (term expiring in 2004; nominee for a term expiring in 2005) 58 1998 Donald S. Moss Director (term expiring in 2004; nominee for a term expiring in 2005) 68 1998 Walter W. Sessoms Director (term expiring in 2004; nominee for a term expiring in 2005) 70 1998 Neil H. Strickland Director (term expiring in 2004; nominee for a term expiring in 2005) 68 1998 W. Wayne Woody Director (term expiring in 2004; nominee for a term expiring in 2005) 62 2003
+All of our directors have terms expiring on the date of the 2005 annual meeting and are being nominated to be re-elected to serve until the 2006 annual meeting.

+Name Position(s) Age Became a Director Leo F. Wells, III President and Director 61 1998 Douglas P. Williams Executive Vice President, Secretary, Treasurer and Director 54 2000

+Name Position(s) Age Year First Became a Director

+Randall D. Fretz Senior Vice President 52 N/A

+Michael R. Buchanan Director 57 2002

+Richard W. Carpenter Director 68 1998

+Bud Carter Director 66 1998

+William H. Keogler, Jr. Director 59 1998

+Donald S. Moss Director 69 1998

+Walter W. Sessoms Director 71 1998

+Neil H. Strickland Director 69 1998

+W. Wayne Woody Director 63 2003
-Leo F. Wells, III is the President and a director of the Wells REIT and the President, Treasurer and sole director of Wells Capital, our advisor.
-Mr. Wells is also the President and a director of Wells Real Estate Investment Trust II, Inc. (Wells REIT II).
-He is also the sole stockholder, President and sole director of Wells Real Estate Funds, Inc., the parent corporation of Wells Capital, Wells Management, Wells Investment Securities, Inc. (Wells Investment Securities), and Wells & Associates, Inc. (Wells & Associates).
-He is also the President, Treasurer and sole director of:

-- Wells Management, our property manager; - Wells & Associates, a real estate brokerage and investment company formed in 1976 and incorporated in 1978, for which Mr. Wells serves as the principal broker; and - Wells Development Corporation, a company he organized in 1997 to develop real properties.
+Leo F. Wells, III is the President and a director of Wells REIT.
+He is also the President and a director of Wells Real Estate Investment Trust II, Inc. (Wells REIT II).
+He is also the sole stockholder, sole director, President and Treasurer of Wells Real Estate Funds, Inc.; and the sole director, President and Treasurer of Wells Management and Wells Capital, our advisors, Wells Development Corporation and Wells Asset Management, Inc. Mr. Wells is also a trustee of the Wells Family of Real Estate Funds, an open-end management company organized as an Ohio business trust, which includes as one of its series the Wells S&P REIT Index Fund.
+He is also the President and sole director of Wells Real Estate Advisory Services, Inc. He is the President, Treasurer and a director of Wells & Associates, Inc., a real estate brokerage and investment company formed in 1976 and incorporated in 1978, for which Mr. Wells serves as the principal broker.